A year on, Surfside remembers 98 victims of condo collapse

 Pablo Langesfeld, the father of a 26-year-old lawyer who had married and moved to the building a few months before the collapse, said that for him closure will not come until that investigation is completed.

-Although the investigation is expected to take years, a judge approved a compensation settlement topping $1 billion Thursday for the victims.
+Although the investigation is expected to take years, a judge has been given credit for finalizing the compensation settlement, in less than a year.

-Miami-Dade Circuit Judge Michael Hanzman praised the dozens of lawyers involved, and a woman who lost her daughter called them heroes in black robes and business suits.
+Miami-Dade Circuit Judge Michael Hanzman praised the dozens of lawyers involved, and a woman who lost her daughter called the judge and attorneys heroes in black robes and business suits.

 Hanzman said the compensation deal was extraordinary in its scope and speed.
 Checks for victims could begin going out in September.